 Often abbreviated as AOV, the average order value can be calculated by dividing your total generated revenue by the total number of orders.
 It’s a simple equation that offers a wealth of information.
 Tracking AOV can reveal your customer’s average price range, and therefore clue you into which of your products may be overpriced or underpriced.

 Many eCommerce companies leverage AOV to uncover potential areas to upsell or promote other products too—and if you have multiple eCommerce channels, AOV is an excellent indicator of which ones are the most profitable.

 Differing from bounce rate or exit rate, shopping cart abandonment hones in on arguably the most crucial stage of the eCommerce purchase cycle: checkout.
 A common occurrence for all online stores (some studies found the average cart abandonment rate for eCommerce companies is nearly 70 percent), cart abandonment refers to a customer loading up their shopping cart, only to leave the website before completing the transaction.

 Churn rate is a lot easier to calculate in subscriber-based enterprises, like streaming platforms or meal kit providers.
-But its principal can successfully be applied to general eCommerce businesses as well.
+But its principle can successfully be applied to general eCommerce businesses as well.